 As of July 2016, I work for St. Jude Children's Research Hospital.
-I currently split my time between Memphis, TN and the Seattle, WA area.
-Prior to working for St. Jude, I spent the whole of 2015 architecting and developing a data-driven market platform (see Tatag project link below).
-And before focusing on that personal project, I worked full time at the University of Washington, at the Institute for Health Metrics and Evaluation.
+Before then, I worked at the University of Washington, at the Institute for Health Metrics and Evaluation.

-I have ongoing interests in sustainable economic development, reputation currencies, data visualization, and data science.
-If you have ideas, suggestions, or questions, pelase contact me at s i o s o n e l -a t- g m a i l . c o m.
+I have ongoing interests in sustainable economic development, reputation currencies, and data visualization.
+If you have ideas, suggestions, or questions, please contact me at s i o s o n e l -a t- g m a i l . c o m.

 - PeCan Data Portal: PeCan provides interactive visualizations of pediatric cancer mutations across various projects at St. Jude Children's Research Hospital and its collaborators.